-- Gas pollution can change at short notice in the case of the eruption suddenly increasing and it is dangerous to be near the eruption sites without measuring instruments.
+- This polution can change at short notice in the case of the eruption suddenly increasing and it is dangerous to be near the eruption sites without measuring instruments.

-- Gas pollution can still linger even if a visible eruption cloud is different due to a different wind direction.
+- Pollution from gas can still linger even if a visible eruption cloud is different due to a different wind direction.

 - Masks used for disease prevention do not provide any protection against gas pollution.